Taliban rule out taking part in Afghan talks until prisoners freed

 “It could be any time, it could be after an hour, tonight, tomorrow or the day after.”

-Two Taliban leaders who declined to be named said that the reduction in violence in practice ended on Monday.
+Two Taliban leaders who declined to be named said the group had initially decided to extend the reduction in violence period for two days beyond Saturday.
+At a meeting on Monday, the Taliban decided the arrangement would continue to apply to U.S. forces but would end for Afghan government forces, they said.

-A senior NATO defense source told Reuters that the reduction of violence period was technically over, meaning technically the Taliban could attack Afghan forces.
+A senior NATO defense source told Reuters that the reduction of violence period was indeed technically over, meaning technically the Taliban could attack Afghan forces.

-Commander of NATO forces in Afghanistan U.S. General Scott Miller said that the United States expected the Taliban to “be very serious” about their obligations.
+But U.S. General Scott Miller, commander of NATO forces in Afghanistan, said that the United States expected the Taliban to “be very serious” about their obligations.

 “The reduction in violence was a confidence builder...The United States has been very clear about our expectations - the violence must remain low,” he said in a tweet.

-Underlining the difficulties in keeping a lid on violence while peacemaking proceeds, an explosion at a football field in Afghanistan’s southeastern province of Khost killed at least three civilians and injured 11 on Monday, the interior ministry said.
+An explosion at a football field in Afghanistan’s southeastern province of Khost killed at least three civilians and injured 11 on Monday, the interior ministry said.
 There was no immediate claim of responsibility.
+Mujahid issued a statement denying any Taliban involvement.

 The Afghan war has been in stalemate for more than 18 years, with Taliban forces controlling or contesting more territory yet unable to capture and hold major urban centers.